0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 </div>

 To implement our solution, we take each possible Sbox output, and map its 4 corresponding input values.
 For those 4 input values, we iterate over all possible $$2^6$$ masks, apply them to each input value, and sum the results bits modulo 2.
-If all 4 results are the same, we’ve successfully found a linear equation which holds over the Sbox, and we set it aside.To recap - for each given Sbox output value, and the four corresponding inputs, This logic is implemented in the `get_sbox_equations` function in the solution code.
+If all 4 results are the same, we’ve successfully found a linear equation which holds over the Sbox, and we set it aside.
+This logic is implemented in the `get_sbox_equations` function in the solution code.

 {% include captioned_image.html url="/images/sbox_equations.png" description="Example output from get_sbox_equations - for output value 5, there are 7 boolean functions, which are represented as their mask value - e.g. the mask value 010011 (19) results in 1, meaning the linear equation $$x_2 + x_5 + x_6 \equiv 1 \pmod{2}$$ holds over output value 5." style="width: 95vh" %}

 Eventually, about 128 such boolean functions exist which holds over the *KappaCrypto* Sbox.
 This means, that for each known output from the LFSR, we gain on average 8 linear equations that hold over the entire cipher, and go toward solving the initial state vectors of the LFSRs.
 Note that some of these equations may be linearly dependant and as such redundant, but we are still gleaning a significant amount of data from each known Sbox output - which is in fact the keystream.